 Adjunct Professor, DeAnza College Hartnell College, 2004-2009

 Experience with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including aggression, anxiety, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and various levels of timidity, trauma, and extreme fear, including fear-based aggressive behaviors.
-I specialize in fearful, feral, and traumatized dogs and in the anti-aversive, positive reinforcement training of basic skills (aka manners / obedience), counterconditioning, and cooperative care and handling for all dogs.
+I specialize in fearful, feral, and traumatized dogs and in the anti-aversive, positive reinforcement training of basic skills (aka manners / obedience), counterconditioning, and cooperative care and handling for all puppies and adult dogs.

 "Rain was wonderful to work with.
 My obstreperous 7 month old puppy decided she was his new best friend right away.
 We both learned new plans and the best part, never felt slow-witted.
 Seeing that Bear had a chance of being a 'good boy' [was another favorite part]."